Mr-Smyth/Touch-AI/README.md

 # Features

 #### common features accross the site:
 * As this site is designed in the Mobile first screen sizes, each page of the website is responsive.
-They each contain a common navigation bar with the convention of a left hand logo with links on the right.
+* They each contain a common navigation bar with the convention of a left hand logo with links on the right.
-* Each page also contains a common footer, with site navigation, contact details and social media links.
+* Each page also contains a common footer, with site navigation, contact details and social media links. and another call to action button for making contact.

 #### Home - Landing page
 * Contains an brief introduction to our product, with links to more information.

 * Contains a carousel of reputible existing partners.

 * Has a call to action button on the Hero image.

+* Has a section with some brief information on various possible implementations of the software, so as not to overwhelm.
+The user can then Learn More.

+* Has several call to action buttons relating to more information and making contact.

 #### Hospitality:
 * Contains more in-depth information regarding the Hospitality applications of Touch AI.
 Which include Handheld ordering and Kitchen order organising.